Homegear/Homegear-Doc/Homegear/source/installation.rst

 Raspbian Image
 **************

-If you want to use Homegear on a Raspberry Pi, the easiest way is to `download the Raspberry Pi image <https://www.homegear.eu/index.php/Downloads>`_ and write it to a SD card.
+The easiest way to use Homegear on a Raspberry Pi is to `download the Raspberry Pi image <https://www.homegear.eu/index.php/Downloads>`_ and write it to an SD card.

-Follow the instructions on `elinux.org <http://elinux.org/RPi_Easy_SD_Card_Setup#Flashing_the_SD_Card_using_Windows>`_ (for Windows, Mac and GNU/Linux) to get the image onto your SD card.
+Follow the instructions on `elinux.org <http://elinux.org/RPi_Easy_SD_Card_Setup#Flashing_the_SD_Card_using_Windows>`_ to transfer the image to your SD card (for Windows, Mac, and GNU/Linux).

-.. note:: Username is ``pi``, password is ``raspberry``
+.. note:: The username is ``pi``, and the password is ``raspberry``.

-SSH is enabled on port 22, so you can use a SSH client (e. g.
-PuTTY) to login and you don't need to connect a display and keyboard.
-You can try logging in using the hostname ``homegearpi`` or you need to look the IP address up in your DHCP server (or router).
-When you first login, the Raspberry Pi configuration tool will start.
+Because SSH is enabled on port 22, you can use an SSH client (such as PuTTY) to log in, and you don't need to connect a display or a keyboard.
+You can try logging in using the hostname ``homegearpi``.
+Alternatively, you would need to look up the IP address of your DHCP server (or router).
+The first time you log in, the Raspberry Pi configuration tool will start.

 Compiling from Source